 The regular season is under way and the Mariners are hoping to use a strong April to set the tone for the season.
 In the meantime, we are here to answer as many questions as we can from Mariners fans around the world.
 So send 'em in.

 Somebody recently asked about Carlos Triunfel, one of the Mariners' top prospects, and you mentioned he recently turned 18.
-How many players have made their Major League debut for the Mariners before their 20th birthday? -- Chandler G., Kirkland, Wash.
+How many players have made their Major League debut for the Mariners before their 20th birthday? -- Derek G., Riverside, Calif.

 That would be a grand slam.
 There have been 40 inside-the-park grand slams since 1950, but only eight since 1990.
 Honus Wagner had an MLB-record five inside-the-park grand slams during his Hall of Fame career with the Pirates.

 A friend of mine is in the Mariners organization and I would like to follow his progress.
 Being from Texas, I am a Rangers fan, and they have a partner Web site -- the Newberg Report -- that updates everyone on all the Rangers Minor League affiliates.
-Do the Mariners have such a Web site?
+Do the Mariners have such a Web site? -- Ben J., Tyler, Texas